-One of the earliest works in this area is the protocol by Aberer and Despotovic [1] which aims to identify dishonest peers by a complaint-based system.
-A shortcoming of this protocol is that it maintains only the negative feedbacks, providing no means for a trustworthy peer to be distinguished from a newcomer.
-The trust evaluation is also rather simplistic, classifying every peer either as trustworthy or untrustworthy.
-Moreover, maintenance of a "P-Grid" architecture is required on top of the existing P2P structure.
+One of the earliest works in this area is a protocol by Aberer and Despotovic [1], where dishonest peers are identified by a complaint-based system.
+The protocol maintains the negative feedbacks only and, hence, a trustworthy peer cannot be distinguished from a newcomer.
+At the trust evaluation process, every peer is classified as either trustworthy or untrustworthy.
+Operation of the proposed protocol requires the maintenance of a P-Grid structure on top of the existing P2P network.

-A more interesting protocol is the EigenTrust scheme proposed by Kamvar et al. [8], which is based on evaluating the trust information provided by the peers according to their trustworthiness (i.e., using the trust ratings for credibility).
-The evaluation process is based on a rather interesting normalization assumption: The trust ratings held by a peer are normalized such that their sum equals 1.
-Although this normalization has interesting properties mathematically-the resulting trust matrix becomes a Markov matrix and the global trust rating computation converges to the principal eigenvector of that matrix (hence the name EigenTrust) it has less desirable consequences securitywise: By this normalization, significant trust information is lost: E.g., if there are n identical trust ratings in the database, the normalized value of them will be 1/n whether the original values were the highest possible ratings or the lowest; or, a single non-zero rating in the database will always be normalized to 1, regardless of its value.
+Another protocol in the area is the EigenTrust scheme proposed by Kamvar et al. [10], which evaluates the trust information provided by peers according to their trustworthiness (i.e., using the trust ratings for credibility).
+At the core of the protocol is a special normalization process where the trust ratings held by a peer are normalized to have their sum equal to 1.
+Although it has some interesting mathematical properties, a drawback of this normalization is that important trust information may get lost during the process.
+(E.g., when there are n identical, non-zero trust ratings in a peer's database, their normalized values will be 1/n, regardless of the original values which could be very high or very low.)